Layan002/Electronics-task-3-Connecting-ESP32-with-Ultrasound/README.md

 - Ensure the baud rate matches the one specified in your code (e.g., 115200).

 ## Testing both LCD and ultrasound individually:
-Usually we need to break down the code to test everything usually because the main code doesnt work and we need to check which makes the problem.
-So I did the following codes:
+Usually we need to break down the code to test everything usually because sometimes the main code doesn't work and we need to check which makes the problem.
+So, I sketched the following codes: <br>
-- Testing LCD:
+- Testing LCD: <br>
 ``` CPP
 #include <Wire.h>
 #include <LiquidCrystal_I2C.h>